 For a nominee to be recommended for a Science Teaching Prize, the application must score highly (50 percent or greater) against all assessment criteria.
-We will not award a prize in that year if the committee does not consider any of the nominations sufficiently meritorious.
+We will not award a prize in that year if the Science Teaching Prizes Commitee does not consider any of the nominations sufficiently meritorious.